runningcrane/JTTWLevelEditor/LevelBuilder/README.txt

+3.11.17 - MVC layout being updated to properly abide to MVC format.

 Start program:
 	Run RunLevelBuilder.launch.
 If you need the json simple jar, it is on the root level.
 	Three windows have popped up.
 Minimize the layer window that has nothing on it; it's not implemented yet.